HomamAlamier/TetraAPI/Readme.md

 	3.UserSearch(needs better search algorithm)
 ## Functional :
-	1.FileTransfer (Sending file only from the client to server)
+	1.FileTransfer (Sending file only from the client to server) 2.FileTransfer : (Download file from server to client)
 ## Not Working :
 	2.There Is Some Connection Lost (IDK why for now :P)
 ## Planing :
-	1.FileTransfer : Download File (from server to client) 2.FileTransfer : Error System (like corrept transfer or lose connection or etc..)
+	2.FileTransfer : Error System (like corrept transfer or lose connection or etc..)
 	3.ServerMultiConnectionManager : Fix some bugs here and there and fix Sudden Connection Lost